TakayamaSec/arcadian/README.md

 ## Built On PurpleSharp

-Arcadian is built on top of PurpleSharp (not a competitor), enabling effective testing of shellcode without relying on external tools to run malicious commands.
+Arcadian is built on top of PurpleSharp, enabling effective testing of shellcode without relying on external tools to run malicious commands.
 This approach is superior for testing the efficacy of LOLBINS by calling native Win32 functions and can be seamlessly integrated into your threat simulation story.

 ---